Oulton Academy

 Oulton Academy (formerly Royds Academy, Royds School), founded in 1956, is a co-educational secondary school located in Leeds, West Yorkshire, England.
-The school serves approximately 1,300 pupils.
+The school serves approximately 1,050 pupils.
 Royds School was originally a secondary modern and is now a non-selective school serving Rothwell, south Leeds and the surrounding areas.
+This school was given an outstanding rating in 2024.

-The school originally gained Specialist Language College status in 2003.
+The school gained specialist Language College status in September 2003 through the specialist schools programme.
 This was removed in 2014.

-On 3 November 2010 Royds School was visited by American popstar singer and songwriter Alexis Jordan, performing 'Good Girl' and 'Happiness', as part of a 96.3 Radio Aire campaign for 100% school attendance through November.

-Royds School became a Premier UK Rock Challenge school in 2011 after winning the Northern Open Heat and Northern Open Final.
-Royds maintained this prestigious title until the school was stripped of its premier status in 2014 due to not competing.
-Royds School qualified to their second Northern Open Final in April 2015 by being the highest scoring runner-up at their open heat.
-In March 2017, Royds were once again victorious in their Northern Open Heat, qualifying for their third Northern Open Final, on 30 June.

 Previously a foundation school administered by Leeds City Council, in April 2021 Royds School converted to academy status and was renamed Royds Academy.
-The school is now sponsored by the Falcon Education Academies Trust.
+The school was sponsored by the Falcon Education Academies Trust.

-In Summer 2021, consultation took place with staff and parents, and it was agreed that Royds Academy would change its name to Oulton Academy in 2022.
+In summer 2021, consultation took place with staff and parents, and it was agreed that Royds Academy would change its name to Oulton Academy in 2022.

+From April 2024, the school is now sponsored by Carlton Academy Trust.

+Notable alumni

+Former Alumni from Oulton Academy include: